thomas1400/scrolling-game-platform/doc/plan/DESIGN_PLAN.md

 ## Design Considerations
-*This section describes any issues which need to be addressed or resolved before attempting to devise a complete design solution.
-Include any design decisions discussed at length (include pros and cons from all sides of the Discussion) as well as any ambiguities, assumptions, or   dependencies regarding the program that impact the overall design.*

 1. A design decision that our team discussed was if the Entity should extend ImageView or if there should be seperate classes for the back-end Entity and the front-end Entity.
 The pro of having the Entity extend ImageView is that then the Entity itself has the ability to contain a coordinate position then can be easily set.
 The con of having entity extend ImageView and the pro of having tow seperate objects is that if the entity extends ImageView the model is not completly seperated from the view.
 After discussing with Professor Duvall and a TA (via Piazza) our team decided that in this case, it is okay for the model to not be completely seperated from the view, since it improves the overall code quality and readability.
 Therefore, we have decided to have the entity extend ImageView.

 2. A design decision that was directly related to the one stated above was where Collision Detection should take place.
 We debated if the CollionManager be looking for collisions between the images themselves or for collisions between hit boxes that can be created.
 The downside of having the collisions be checked between the ImageView objects is that all ImageView objects are rectangles, so a collision may be detected even if visually two objects due not intersect.
 As a result, we decided to detect for Collisions between a hitbox.